drfenixion/freecad.robotcad/README.md

 1. Modeling parts (in FreeCAD),
 1. Creating robot structure (joints, links, elements of link (collisions, visuals, reals), etc),
 1. Сonvenient new tools to set placement of joints and links
-1. Material selection of link or whole robot
+1. Material setting (from library or custom) to link or whole robot
+1. Auto calculation:
+  1. mass and inertia
-1. Auto calculation of mass and inertia
+  1. center of mass (in global and local coordinates)
+  1. positions of joints relative to the robot's center of mass
 1. all features from CROSS
 1. Basic code generator:
   1. ROS2 package with Launchers for Gazebo, RViz